 Hill Tribe Villages – Chiang Mai

 If you wish to delve deeper into local Thai culture and experience authentic village life, look no further than paying a visit to a hill tribe in Chiang Mai.
 Make your way through lush countrysides via designated tourist trails, cook a traditional meal together and observe local handicrafts being made by local women.
-Make sure to include this in your Thailand itinerary for your next visit.
+Make sure to include this in your list of best places to visit in Thailand for your next visit.

 Located in southern Thailand, this is a group of 6 islands between the large island of Phuket and the Straits of Malacca coast.
 The largest island of the group is Ko Phi Phi Don, closely followed by Ko Phi Phi Le.
 These two islands are mainly frequented by tourists and locals for their beautiful beaches and relaxing atmosphere.
 Travel to each of the islands is provided via speedboats or long-tail boats from the town of Krabi.
 These islands are renowned worldwide for their beauty while Maya Bay from Phi Phi Le has been featured as the setting for The Beach Hollywood movie.
-If you are looking for luxury accommodation, don't forget to checkout Phi Phi The Beach Resort offering hillside accommodation next to a white sand beach.
+If you’re the beach loving type, then the Phi Phi Islands is a must include in your bucket list of best places to visit in Thailand.
+In case you’re looking for luxury accommodation, don’t forget to checkout Phi Phi The Beach Resort offering hillside accommodation next to a white sand beach.